VictorCMiraldo/hdiff/writeup/presentation/slides.md

 . . .

-11% of mined merge commits could be _merged_
+11% of all mined merge commits could be _automatically merged_

-## Summary

-New representation enables:

-* Clear division of tasks ( `wcs` oracle + context extraction) \pause
-* Express more changes than edit scripts \pause
-* Faster algorithm altogether

-. . .

-Open questions:
+## Open Questions

 * How to reason over new change repr? \pause
 * Where do we stand with metatheory? \pause
 * Can't copy bits inside a tree.
 Is this a problem? \pause
 * ...

+## Summary

+* Clear division of tasks ( `wcs` oracle + context extraction) \pause
+* Express more changes than edit scripts \pause
+* Faster algorithm than ES based tree-diff

+. . .

+* Overall:
+    + Fast and generic algorithm
+    + Encouraging empirical evidence